awsdocs/aws-elemental-mediaconnect-user-guide/doc_source/security_iam_resource-based-policy-examples.md

 ## Allow All AWS Elemental MediaConnect Actions on a Specific Resource<a name="iam-policy-examples-for-mediaconnect-actions-all-actions-specific-resource"></a>

-Every user of AWS Elemental MediaConnect must have a policy that defines permissions on AWS Elemental MediaConnect resources\.
+Every user of AWS Elemental MediaConnect must have a policy that defines permissions on MediaConnect resources\.
 The IAM policy below provides the following permissions:
 + The section for the `mediaconnect:*` action all AWS Elemental MediaConnect actions on a specific resource\.
 + The section for the `ec2:DescribeAvailabilityZones` action allows the service to obtain information about which Availability Zone the flow is in\.
 This portion of the policy is required and should apply to all resources\.
 + The section for the `cloudwatch:GetMetricStatistics` action allows the service to obtain metrics from Amazon CloudWatch\.
 This portion of the policy is required and should apply to all resources\.